 We offered to pay around $150 deposit (under no circumstance we were going to give him our passports) but he started laughing and asked for $2000.
 Of course we didn’t agree and we finally took a minivan to the waterfall.

 Tip: Don’t ever leave your passport when renting a motorbike.
 Not in Laos, not anywhere else.
 It’s just not safe and your passport might become a means of blackmail.
+Also, you never know what can happen.
+Maybe you need to exit the country for an emergency or return back home because something happened.
+You don’t want to depend on others to get your passport back.

 2. The tuk tuk prices are outrageous